-Marijuana Drug Schedule
+Marijuana Federal Schedule

-Marijuana Narcotic Properties
+Weed Narcotic Properties

 In 1961, the Single Convention on Narcotic Drugs specifically included Cannabis.
-Because of this, blunt is legally and medically classified as a narcotic for every country that signed it.
+Because of this, weed is legally and medically classified as a narcotic for every country that signed it.
 But scientifically, the substance is classified as a psychoactive agent.
 When comparing the term narcotics and psychoactive agents, both effects are different on an individual that uses it.
 Narcotics dull some specific functions of the brain while a psychoactive agent like cannabis alters it.
-In summary:

 Marijuana As A Depressant Or Stimulant